 COU 5: Practice with the Matrix Form

 The matrix form of a 2-by-2 game concentrates a lot of information in a small package.
 This is fantastic because once you know how to quickly represent ideas using the matrix form, you can use it to express some very interesting and important aspects of politics quickly.
-And once you know how to quickly interpret any matrix form given to you, the matrix form allows you to “read” in just a small figure important ideas that would take many long and complicated sentences to express in text.
+And once you know how to quickly interpret any matrix form given to you, you can “read” in just a small figure ideas that would take many long and complicated sentences of text to express.

 Notice the qualifications in those previous sentences: “once you know how to quickly represent ideas using the matrix form” and “once you know how to quickly interpret a matrix form given to you”.
 It comes down to this: The matrix form is fantastically useful if you understand how to read and write it.
 Otherwise, the matrix form is completely useless!